FortechRomania/coding-challenges/project-management-tool.md

 ### Requirements

-You have **1 working day** from the moment you receive the problem to ask any relevant question about the specifications.
+You have **1 day** from the moment you receive the problem to ask any relevant question about the specifications.
-You have **3 working days** to submit your code that implements the above mentioned functionalities.
+You have **3 days** to submit your code that implements the above mentioned functionalities.
 The code should be added to a **public git repository**, we strongly recomment github for this.

  **We will take into consideration your coding style and your code organization and structure as well as the correctness of the provided solution.**